Zhoues/RoboTracer/README.md

 ## TODO
 - [x] Release TraceSpatial-Bench evaluation code (About 2 week).
-- [ ] Release the SFT-trained 2B RoboTracer model and inference code (About 1 month).
-- [ ] Release the SFT-trained 8B RoboTracer model (About 2 months).
-- [ ] Release the TraceSpatial Dataset and SFT training code (About 2 months).
+- [x] Release the TraceSpatial Dataset and SFT training code (About 2 months).
-- [ ] Release the RFT-trained RoboTracer model and training code (Maybe 2 months or more).
 - [ ] Release the Dataset Generation Pipeline (Maybe 2 months or more).